Wintereise/moonwalker/README.md

 * Route definitions go in `app/Routes/routes.php`, please do not define callback routes.
 Any route should ultimately terminate into a controller, example is available in the route file.
 For advanced routing shenanigans, see the request router documentation.

 * Controller definitions go in `app/Controllers`, please place your controllers in the `Moonwalker\Controllers` namespace.
-Your controller:
+Your controller
    - MUST extend `Moonwalker\Core\Controller`, but there is no need to call `parent::__construct()` at this stage.
    - MUST be registered in `app/Config/generic.php`'s `controllers` array.
 This is so we can autoinject dependencies via the IoC container.